Table of Contents

 entry -

-Separate, differently named origin entries can be created, each with a single URL
+entries can be created, each with a different name and URL

-Our procedure for adding multiple origins will be the second one – adding separate, provider-specific origins to the project configuration in .git/config
+Our procedure for adding multiple origins will be the second one – adding separate, provider-specific origins to the project configuration.

 The primary origin will thus appear in the list twice – the first time because it was cloned from and is already configured as origin